Effective, safe treatment, education, research,

 remains a chance of a positive pregnancy test.

-important that you call us later the same day, to get the result.
+important that we can call you later the same day, to give the result.

 test is positive, an appointment for a pregnancy scan/ultrasound will be made